ScienceZoneUK/science-zone-uk/rpi/water_level_sensor/scale-up.md

 👉 Mapping is just a **translator**: it takes numbers from one world and finds their meaning in another.

+Let's now use a map in a program that reads the analogue input.

 ```python
 import time